w3c/mnx/docgenerator/README.md

 ### Generating a static HTML version of the docs

-To generate a static version of the docs -- as opposed to the dynamic one you can browse via the local web server -- do the following:
+To export a static version of the docs -- as opposed to the dynamic one you can browse via the local web server -- do the following: